saucelabs/sauce-docs/docs/mobile-apps/live-testing/application-storage.md

 You can either drag and drop and application, or browse for the file.
 Supported application file types include:
 * `.APK` For Android native app and mobile browser tests
-* `IPA` for IOS native app Tests
+* `.IPA` for IOS native app Tests
-* `.ZIP` for IOS mobile browser tests.  (.ZIP must include a valid iOS application bundle) files of up to 4 GB.
+* `.ZIP` for IOS mobile browser tests.  (.ZIP must include a valid iOS application bundle) There is a max file upload size of 4 GB.

 <img src={useBaseUrl('img/live-testing/app-upload.png')} alt="App Upload UI" width="700" />